Sparkleleuk/Sustainability_Matters/_posts/2018-11-26-climate-report.markdown

 ---
 layout: post
 title: "Believe It or Not"
-excerpt: "The US government's climate change report is unbelievable to the US president."
+excerpt: "The US government's climate change report is unbelievable to the US president.
+And read about the rate of deforestation in Brazil."
 categories: [Environment]
 ---